damiant/dust/roadmap.md

 # Roadmap

 ## Bugs
-- music is not being shown
-- favorited events not being shown
+- Favorited events not being shown
-- art from home not being shown first time
+- Art from home not being shown first time
+- Art page has a white block in top left corner
+- Favorites with 2 items fades one item
+- Clicking the location also drills down
+- When you revisit the home page it should scroll to top
+- Favorite art map doesn’t link until gps is obtained (need spinner)

 - favorites should on home page ?
 - search on home page to search all events, camps, art, and music

-- favorite art map doesn’t link until gps is obtained (need spinner)
 - dark mode tooltips on the map need a visible border
 - webp files don’t share
-- use event image for header of events
-- events small title should be event title

 - Add 2024 with coming soon

 ## Features